 The worst thing that you can do is buy cheap hosting and install a vanilla WordPress site.
 Grabbing a theme and pasting all your content is not enough.
 What you want to do is…

-I had one personal hosting recommendation years ago that turned out to be a dud.
+I had one personal hosting recommendation, many years ago, that turned out to be a dud.
 The webserver crashed regularly and the support was poor.
 The next recommendation I got resulted in me being with the same host for over a decade.
-I then signed up to a re-seller account and host a good 20 websites with no problems.
+I then signed up to a re-seller account and still host over twenty websites with no problems.
 The support is good and reliable.

 Another web host I found through researching for an enterprise level solution.
-Described by one detractor as “eyewateringly expensive” the pros of the hosting deal we’re a dedicated box, 24/7 support via a free phone number and the most knowledgeable support staff ever.
+Described by one detractor as “eyewateringly expensive” the pros of the hosting deal were a dedicated box, 24/7, a great SLA, serious uptime, support via a freephone number and the most knowledgeable support staff ever.

 And then there was the WordPress dedicated hosting.
 It was a superb choice – good value, good support and good performance.
 It’s early days yet but it’s been tested and is looking good.

 So make sure you’ve got an excellent host for your WordPress site – they’ll support you and restore from backups if you ever need to.

 Use a CDN

 Another key choice you’re best advised to make is to employ a Content Delivery Network (CDN).
 The benefits are twofold:

 1: By setting up an account with a CDN, giving it all your web service IPs and CNAMEs, you’ll be placing an extra layer of security between the World Wide Web and your site.

 2: The main thing CDNs do is mitigate the risk of Distributed Denial of Service (DDOS) attacks.
 If ever a malicious force should focus a botnet to throw terabytes of data at your domain then the CDN will take the brunt and keep your site online.
 The basic CDNs will cache a few pages of your site so that there will be at least some limited availability until the cyber attack diminishes.